adil-imran/Keras-Turner-CNN-MNIST/README.md

 - Model has secured 91% accuracy
 - Checked the accuracy with Keras Confusion Matrix
 - At the end visualized the accuracy by using seaborn
+- All the work done in Google colab by using GPU